- Testing Biopsy and Cytology Specimens for Cancer

 - Ascitic fluid, also called ascites or peritoneal fluid (from the space in the belly)

 Scrape or brush cytology

 Another cytology technique is to gently scrape or brush some cells from the organ or tissue being tested.
-The best-known cytology test that samples cells in this way is the Pap test.
-Pap test samples are taken by using a small spatula and/or brush to remove cells from the cervix (the lower part of the uterus or womb).
+The best-known cytology test that samples cells this way is the Pap test.
+A small spatula and/or brush is used to remove cells from the cervix (the lower part of the uterus or womb) for a Pap test.
 Other areas that can be brushed or scraped include the esophagus (swallowing tube), stomach, bronchi (breathing tubes that lead to the lungs), and mouth.